 Home cultivation – No

 State-licensed dispensaries – Yes.
-Five producers of cannabis preparations and up to 20 dispensaries are permitted to be licensed by the state.
+Initially, 5 producers of cannabis preparations and up to 20 dispensaries are permitted to be licensed by the state.
+In 2017, an additional 5 entities where licensed to cultivate and dispense marijuana.

 Reciprocity – No